dokterdok/Continuity-Activation-Tool/README.md

 * activate : Starts the activation procedure and does compatibility checks.
 * diagnostic : Starts the system compatibility diagnostic.
 * forceHack : Starts the activation procedure and skips compatibility checks.
+* uninstall : Starts the uninstallation
+* uninstallWithRecoveryDisk : Starts the uninstallation, but directly recovers kexts from the OS X Recovery Image

 When using the script from the command line, make sure you have the strings binary in the same directory as the script OR, if you have Apple's Command Line Tools installed, edit contitool.sh and set stringsPath="strings".